jarneson/godot-ply/README.md

 # ![icon](./addons/ply/icons/plugin.svg) godot-ply ![icon](./addons/ply/icons/plugin.svg)
-Godot plugin for in-editor box modeling.
+Godot plugin for in-editor box modeling for grayboxing or prototyping 3d levels.

 Only tested in Godot 3.4.
 Icons are only good for dark mode.